platformsh/platformsh-docs/src/gettingstarted/first-project/step-2.md

 2. **Set code base**

    Now you will be able to see the large collection of Platform.sh's supported templates.
-They are simple applications, but they could also be the starting place for your to build more interesting applications from.
+They are simple applications, but they could also be the starting place for you to build more interesting applications from.

-   If you are most comfortable with a particular language, click the dropdown labeled `All languages` to select the language you like working with and the templates will update.
+   If you are more comfortable with a particular language, click the dropdown labeled `All languages` to select the language you like working with and the templates will update.

    Select a template and click `Next`.